samuraicodes/Wen/README.md

 # Wen
- Tool to save links and see videos
+ Project for my IT training.
+Tool to save links and see videos.